UK-CoVid19/incubator-turnoff-model/README.md

-# predictive-analytics
+# incubator-turnoff-model
-Analysis of temperature sensor data
+Analysis of reat-time incubator temperature data.

 ## Description
-Analysis of temperature sensor data placed inside an incubator to verify if the equipment is working well, the door is opened, or if the incubator is turned off.
+The program reads real-time temperature data and analyses if the incubator (a) stable, (b) being turned off, or (c) other.